islekcaganmert/TheProtocols/Docs/3.1/README.md

 ```

 > `used` can contain unlimited number of key value pairs to address what uses how much space.
 > Values must be size in byte as integer.
-Recommended keys to have in `used` dictionary are size of user id as `id`, size of folder contains application data as `library_data`, size of folder contains mails as `mails`, size of folder contains notes as `notes`, size of folder contains reminders as `reminders`, and size of folder contains cold wallet as `token`.
+> Recommended keys to have in `used` dictionary are
+> size of user id and profile photo as `id`,
+> size of folder containing application data as `library_data`,
+> size of folder containing mails as `mails`,
+> size of folder containing notes as `notes`,
+> size of folder containing reminders as `reminders`,
+> size of folder containing contacts as `contacts`,
+> size of folder containing cloud storage `documents`,
+> size of folder containing application preferences as `preferences`,
+> size of folder containing pictures as `pictures`,
+> size of folder containing IoT data as `things`,
+> size of folder containing cold wallet as `token`,
+> and a key value pair per every other feature.

 > `total` is total space allocated for the user in byte as integer.